 Up and Doing

-No matter where he is replanted, Harmon advocates for global change by examining the issues of our time, from women’s financial empowerment to the urgent need for a carbon-free future.
-His words encourage us all to embrace service in ways big and small, from helping a local community to electing a president or bolstering a developing nation.
+No matter where he is replanted, Harmon advocates for global change by examining the issues of our time, including women’s financial empowerment and the urgent need to fight climate change.
+He encourages our leaders to apply lessons learned in the private sector to the world’s most demanding challenges, from helping a local community to electing a president or bolstering a developing African nation.

-Up and Doing tells the story of how a little risk combined with hard work can open worldwide opportunities and shows us all that the best way to do well is by doing good.
+Up and Doing presents a tale of the deals that made Harmon a celebrated figure in the world of global investment, and shows that the best way to do well is by also doing good.